 An encoder is a device (or software program) that takes a video and audio feed from your video equipment and encodes, compresses, and sends it to the cloud using a coding standard such as H.246 and HEVC.
-This is done in order to efficiently distribute your content to multiple locations.
 When the video content is captured in the cloud, it can be broadcast and viewed across a wide spectrum of devices and video resolutions.

 What is a Hardware Encoder?

-A hardware encoder is a computer specifically designed for encoding and compressing video for broadcasting to the web and multi-site locations.
-If you don’t have a particularly powerful computer, or would like to take advantage of some of the unique features offered by one of our hardware encoders, you can do so by visiting the Resi hardware encoders sales page.
+A hardware encoder is a computer specifically designed for encoding and compressing video for broadcasting to the web and multisite locations.
+If you don’t have a particularly powerful computer or want to take advantage of some of the unique features offered by one of our hardware encoders, you can do so by visiting the Resi hardware encoders page.

 A software encoder is a program that uses your computer’s processing power to encode your broadcast.
 Software encoders are an affordable option for basic live streaming and are a good entry point for streaming.